Courses Descriptions 2024

 This group will view a movie together before holding a brief discussion.
 The theme for the first two terms will be movies with a strong focus on witty dialogue.
 This will include both recent and classic movies.

-When: Tuesdays, 4.30pm; monthly on the 3rd Tuesday; starting 20th February
+When: Tuesdays, 4.30pm; monthly on the 3rd Tuesday; not running in term 4

 Where: Old Eltham Courthouse